zwacky/wicki-io/content/posts/2022-01-an-ode-to-angularjs/index.md

 > &nbsp;&nbsp;&nbsp;&nbsp;Yet, you advanced and left doubters behind;<br>
 > Daily flame wars you fought against react,<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;Until the day `window.angular` became `undefined`.<br>

+---

+If you found this post interesting please leave a ❤️ on this tweet and consider following my 🎢 journey about #webperf, #nonfiction books, #buildinpublic and #frontend matters [on Twitter](https://twitter.com/zwacky).

+{{< tweet 1483745787632828423 >}}